-What is a Financial Promotion in the UK?
+What Is a Financial Promotion in The UK?
+A Regulatory Guide

 In the UK, financial promotions are what connect financial businesses and consumers.
 These promotions are when encouragement is made to engage with investment activity.